 Achieving wellness goals may mean a lifestyle change or cutting back on some foods and habits.
 When it comes time to consider what you want from your diet, you might be tempted to give up some of the very things you enjoy most, like your cocktails, but that’s no fun.

 Here’s the thing: You don’t have to give up your favorite drink.
 Not all cocktails have to be loaded with sugar and carbs.
 Before you roll your eyes and think the healthier beverage won’t have any flavor, hear us out: It can be done.
-To prove our point, we’ve found 10 low-carb cocktail recipes for you to try at your next get-together.
+To prove our point, we’ve found 16 of the best low-carb cocktail recipes for you to try at your next get-together.
 From a coconut gin and tonic to a cantaloupe daiquiri, these low-carb cocktails will hit the spot without taking away all the fun.

 Raspberry Chambord Gin Fizz